ndmitchell/hlint/README.md

 This fragment requires that all imports of `Set` must be `qualified Data.Set as Set`, enforcing consistency.
 It also ensures the module `Control.Arrow` can't be used anywhere.

-You can customize the `NOTE:` for restricted modules, functions and extensions, by providing a `message` field (default: `may break the code`).
+You can customize the `Note:` for restricted modules, functions and extensions, by providing a `message` field (default: `may break the code`).

 ## Hacking HLint